Appraisal and sentencing

 The appraisal process also determines when temporary information can legally and accountably be destroyed.
 Appraisal decisions are documented in records authorities.

-Sentencing is the process of matching your agency’s information to a relevant records authority to establish the value of information and the minimum period it must be kept for.
+Sentencing occurs after appraisal and is the process of matching your agency’s information to a relevant records authority to establish the value of information and for how long it must be kept.

 Why sentence information

 Your agency creates digital information assets.
-It will also likely hold analogue and paper-based records that need to be accountably managed.
+It will also likely hold physical information assets (analogue and paper-based records) that need to be accountably managed.

 - reduces costs associated with managing information, including storage, migration, security and access